jjloomis/wordpress-aesop-story-engine-basics/adding-content-to-your-site/adding-a-photo-gallery-component.md

 # Adding a photo gallery component

+A photo gallery is a set of images within a story.
+Before adding a gallery to your story, you'll need create the gallery and adjust some its parameters \(see below.\)

+An example of gallery can be found [here](http://election2016.mediamilwaukee.com/gallery).

 ## Creating the photo gallery

 1. In the Dashboard of your project site, go to Galleries \(of the left\).